SafeHome.org may receive compensation from some providers listed on this page. Learn More

 >> Compare: SimpliSafe Vs. ADT

-Like SimpliSafe, Cove offers a range of affordable equipment and plans.
-Another similarity they share is that Cove is regularly slashing prices by as much as 70 percent.
-We’ve bought door sensors for just $5 when other brands charge as much as $12.
-Plus, subscription plans start from $20 per month, which is one of the best deals around.
+Like SimpliSafe, Cove offers affordable equipment and monitoring plans.
+Cove also runs sales throughout the year with prices discounted by up to 70 percent.
+We bought our system during the last sale and got entry sensors for just $5.
+Even the subscription plans start at $20 per month, which is one of the best prices around.

 Cove equipment is sleek, which means it’ll suit most decors.
 It has a nice heft to it, too.
 The touch-screen hub, for example, weighs a full three pounds.
 We live in an older home, so that’s too heavy to mount on our walls.
 So, we let our hub sit nicely on an end table in our living.